 Equipment: 2 quart saucepan or larger

 - Prepare water bath canner if you are canning this salsa.
-If you are new to canning, follow the instructions on the INLINE-LINK-START title="Canning" href="http://www.freshpreserving.com/getting-started.aspx" target="_blank">Ball website INLINE-LINK-END.
+If you are new to canning, follow the instructions on the Ball Canning Website

-- Place all of the ingredients in a saucepan large enough to hold everything with extra space.
+- Place all of the ingredients in a pan large enough to hold everything with extra space.
+A 4 quart dutch oven can hold this batch doubled.
+A 6 quart slow cooker can hold this recipe tripled.

-- Enjoy right away, refrigerate for up to a week or preserve in canning jars and store for up to a year.
+- Enjoy right away, refrigerate or preserve in canning jars and store for up to a year.
 If you are canning this salsa it needs to process in the water bath for 15 minutes.
 You can use pint or half pint sized jars.